Questions and answers - Food Labelling Modernization initiative

 Food labelling and advertising provides consumers with important information that helps them to make informed decisions about the food they purchase for themselves and their families.
 This includes:

-- consumer value choices, such as organic
+- information in line with consumer values or preferences, such as organic

 Food labelling is also important to industry.
-It allows them to
+It allows them to:

-- show how their products are different from others on the market.
+- show how their products are different from others on the market

-What is the CFIA's role in food labelling?
+What is CFIA's role in food labelling?